 Lead Times and Pricing

-Your project can’t go forward if the CMP you are working with can’t provide you products in time frames you need, or if they are too expensive.
+Your project can’t go forward if the CMP you are working with can’t provide you with products in time frames you need, or if they are too expensive.
 Be sure to ask what their average lead time/turnaround is.
 Overall, find a company that fits what you need.
 Make sure the CMP can meet lead times and pricing without neglecting the quality you are searching for.

 Customer Service and Integrity

 You will be working closely with your CMP, so find a company with great customer service, integrity and transparency.
-Look for a company with a long-term value adding approach that respects and works with you to achieve your goals and vision.
+Look for a company with a long-term value-adding approach that respects and works with you to achieve your goals and vision.
 Your supply chain is essentially an extension of your organisation, so it’s important to ensure that they reflect your values & expectations.

 Support your Need.

-After all is said and done, choosing a supplier is a strategic business decision, and needs to be done with care.
+After all, is said and done, choosing a supplier is a strategic business decision, and needs to be done with care.
 The overall goal is to find a company that can and is willing to support your needs.
 No amount of money or time is a substitute for responsibility, integrity and honesty in doing business, especially when dealing with your product.